Calf Workout: Top Exercises for Building Bigger Calves

 The mind-muscle connection can be an important component for any lifter.
 Quality form while visualizing the muscle contraction can help support increased muscle activation (2) (3).
 Unless an individual is completing explosive plyometric exercises, the movements should be slow and controlled with a pause/squeeze at the top of the movement.

-4. Utilize Plyometrics and Explosive Movements
+4. Use Plyometrics and Explosive Movements for Building Bigger Calf Muscles

 Explosive movements are another way to challenge the muscle and build strong calves.
 Studies have shown that plyometric training can have a positive impact on muscle hypertrophy (4) (5).